brittandeyoung/terraform-provider-awsteam/docs/resources/approvers_account.md

 ### Required

-- `account_id` (Number) The AWS account id the approvers policy will be applied to.
+- `account_id` (String) The AWS account id the approvers policy will be applied to.
 This needs to match the account id of the name provided in account_name.
 - `account_name` (String) Name of the AWS account the approvers policy will be applied to.
 This needs to match the name of the account id provided in account_id.
 - `approvers` (Set of String) The list of group names that will be approvers for the OU.
 This needs to match the names of the ids provided in group_ids.
 - `group_ids` (Set of String) The list of group names that will be approvers for the OU.
 This needs to match the ids of the names provided in approvers.